samky987/NotesApp/README.md

 ## Requirements to run:

-* Lombok plugin for the IDE (Lombok is a Java library that allows developers to focus on the business logic of their applications without worrying about boilerplate, eclipse and intellij provide a plugin to use the library)
+* Lombok plugin for the IDE (Lombok is a Java library that allows developers to focus on the business logic of their applications without worrying about boilerplate, eclipse and intellij provide a plugin to use the library).
 * Maven
 * Docker